codegrabbler/stencil-storybook-demo-1/readme.md

 # Running this project

-In order to run this project, run `npm run build:watch` and for Storybook `npm run storybook`.
+To run this project, run `yarn start`